Table of Contents

-Furthermore, you can create sensory rooms on a budget.
-And you can do a lot with do-it-yourself DIY sensory rooms.
+Furthermore, you can create sensory rooms on a budget and you can do a lot with do-it-yourself or “DIY” sensory rooms.
 First, start simple and add from there.
-Use simple furniture.
+Try to use simple furniture.
 Maybe, your congregation donates chairs.
-Ask families to donate items their children have outgrown.
-On the other hand, you can fundraise to purchase specific items.
-Furthermore, there may be funding programs to help you create an accessible, inclusive space.
+Consider asking families within the church to donate items that their children have outgrown.
+On the other hand, you can also fundraise to purchase specific items.
+Furthermore, there may be funding programs available to help you create an accessible and inclusive space.

-Although swings and suspended seats and the like are popular in sensory rooms, use extreme caution.
-Hence if you do choose to add a swing, ensure the installation meets standards and building codes.
-As well, pay close attention to weight capacity.
-Likewise, ensure safety underneath the swing and for the breadth of its swing with a large area of padded flooring and possible wall surface.
+Although swings and suspended seats are popular to include in sensory rooms, always use extreme caution if including these features and ensure that the installation meets standards and building codes.
+As well, pay close attention to weight capacity, safety underneath the swing and breadth with a large area of padded flooring and possible wall surface if possible.

-- Window to see into the church of the room is adjacent to your area of worship
+- Windows to see into the church if the room is adjacent to your area of worship

 - Audio feed